tanmayghanwat10/swipenest-subtitles/README.md

-# 🎬 Swipenest Subtitles Generator
+# 🎬 swipenest_subtitles Subtitles Generator

 Automatically generate subtitles for any video using **OpenAI Whisper** and **FFmpeg**.